Joe Flacco: Denver Broncos

-New York Jets
+New York Jets (first stint)

 On May 27, 2020, Flacco signed a one-year, $1.5 million deal with the New York Jets as the backup quarterback to 2018 first-round pick Sam Darnold.
 He was placed on the active/physically unable to perform list at the start of training camp on July 30, 2020.
 He was activated from the list at the start of the regular season on September 5, 2020.
 Flacco made his Jets debut when he briefly entered the Week 4 matchup on October 2 after starter Sam Darnold injured his shoulder late in the first quarter.
-He played only four snaps, going 2 for 2 for 16 yards before Darnold returned in the second quarter in the 37–28 loss to the Denver Broncos.
-On October 7, 2020, Flacco was named the starter against the Arizona Cardinals due to Darnold's shoulder injury.
-Making his first start with the Jets in Week 5 against the Arizona Cardinals, Flacco finished with 195 passing yards and a touchdown as the Jets lost 10–30.
-In the next game against the Miami Dolphins, Flacco finished with 186 passing yards, an interception, and a fumble that he recovered.
+He played only four snaps, going 2 for 2 for 16 yards before Darnold returned in the second quarter in the 37–28 loss to the Broncos.
+On October 7, 2020, Flacco was named the starter against the Cardinals due to Darnold's shoulder injury.
+Making his first start with the Jets in Week 5 against the Cardinals, Flacco finished with 195 passing yards and a touchdown as the Jets lost 30–10.
+In the next game against the Dolphins, Flacco finished with 186 passing yards, an interception, and a fumble that he recovered.
 The Jets again lost 24–0, the first time Flacco had ever been shut out in his NFL career.
-In Week 9 against the New England Patriots, Flacco was again thrust into the starting role after Darnold re-injured his shoulder the previous week.
+In Week 9 against the Patriots, Flacco was again thrust into the starting role after Darnold re-injured his shoulder the previous week.
 He had his best game of the season, going 18 for 25 for 262 yards and three touchdowns while also passing Joe Montana for 20th on the all-time passing yards list.
 However, he also threw a costly fourth quarter interception that allowed the Patriots to rally and eventually beat the Jets 30–27.
-In Week 11 against the Los Angeles Chargers, Flacco completed 15 of 30 passes for 205 passing yards, two touchdowns, and an interception as the Jets lost 34–28 despite an attempted comeback.
+In Week 11 against the Chargers, Flacco completed 15 of 30 passes for 205 passing yards, two touchdowns, and an interception as the Jets lost 34–28 despite an attempted comeback.

 Philadelphia Eagles

-On March 25, 2021, Flacco signed a one-year, $3.5 million contract with the Philadelphia Eagles as a backup to 2020 second-round pick Jalen Hurts.
+On March 25, 2021, Flacco signed a one-year, $3.5 million contract with the Philadelphia Eagles to back up 2020 second-round pick Jalen Hurts.
+Flacco led all Eagles quarterbacks in completions, pass attempts, passing yards, and passing touchdowns during the pre-season, but did not appear in a regular season game for Philadelphia.